 The awards competition is open to students in Art Education who are in the Licensure program.
 Students enrolled in non-Licensure or Ph.D. programs are not eligible.
 Undergraduate applicants must have a GPA of 3.3 or above for all courses taken here and at other undergraduate institutions attended.
 Students may be of any class rank, but must have been accepted into the Core Program.
 Students who are in the Student Teaching year will be given priority, but students in the Core group will also be considered.
 Previous recipients of Pyne Awards in Art or Art Education will not be considered.
 Awards will be given each year to students who demonstrate exceptional promise and potential in the field of art education.
-Evidence of financial need is not mandatory but may be considered in the case of very close competition.
-The Pyne Scholarships are handled through the Student Financial Aid Office.
+Evidence of financial need is not mandatory but may be student Financial Aid Office.
 If you are receiving any other financial aid, your award will be applied toward tuition and fees.
 Applicants should be aware that current or future financial aid arrangements may be affected by receipt of this award.
 In keeping with University policies on diversity, minorities are especially encouraged to apply.
 The application deadline is usually early February in spring semester of the core program.